-Penicillin is the most common drug allergy, affecting up to 10% of the population.
-Most patients lose their sensitivity over time, but there are some that continue to live with the allergy.
-Penicillin allergies are commonly over-reported and result in an unnecessary use of stronger antibiotics.
-This is why it’s important to test for this allergy after a certain amount time to confirm or disprove a previous label of penicillin allergy.
+Penicillin is an antibiotic used to treat certain infections caused by bacteria such as pneumonia and other respiratory tract infections, scarlet fever, and ear, skin, gum, mouth, and throat infections.
+This antibiotic is known to cause various allergic reactions in many individuals.
+Penicillin allergy is the most common drug allergy, affecting up to 10% of the population.
+Many patients lose their sensitivity over time, but there are some that continue to live with the allergy.
+Penicillin allergies are commonly over-reported and result in the unnecessary use of stronger antibiotics.
+This is why it’s important to test for this allergy after a certain amount of time to confirm or disprove a previous label of penicillin allergy.

 Penicillin Allergy Symptoms

 - Shortness of breath

 If you experience any of these symptoms after taking penicillin-containing medication, contact your doctor immediately.
 Symptoms usually emerge instantly; however, it’s not uncommon for symptoms to appear hours later.
 It is also common for allergic reactions to occur after the second exposure.
 The first time you take penicillin, your body might not register it as a harmful substance.

 These medications are administered by shot or orally.
 They are all effective in treating bacterial infections.
 Amoxicillin is more popular than other penicillin-containing medications.
 It is inexpensive and widely available.
 If a doctor suggests amoxicillin for treatment, be sure to request an allergy panel first.

 There are also some differences among the penicillin-containing medications.
 Ampicillin and oxacillin are semi-synthetic penicillins and are taken orally.
 They are used to fight bacteria that are more resistant to antibiotics.